 These aspects of Regulation Room went a long way towards overcoming the incentive and capacity barriers to commenting by rulemaking novices.
 But extensive outreach, active moderation, and synthesizing and summarizing diverse comments is also very resource intensive.
 It likely requires substantially more resources than merely breaking an NPRM into digestible units with plain language summaries.
 In addition, agencies themselves may not be comfortable conducting these exercises or summarizing the outcome of a deliberative online discussion with a diversity of views.
-Agencies may therefore want or need to hire an outside facilitator to provide these resources.
+Agencies may therefore want or need to hire an outside facilitator to provide these services.

 Agencies should consider whether these additional resources are well spent in each rulemaking they undertake.
-In most cases it will likely not be worth the costs.
-In some cases, however, it will be.
+In most cases such extensive efforts will likely not be worth the costs.
+In some cases, however, they will be.
 Regulation Room did enhance participation by missing stakeholders in the rulemaking process.
 More than ninety percent of the participants reported that they had never participated in rulemaking before.
-456 In addition, the agencies received helpful information and perspectives from these stakeholders that they might not otherwise have heard.
-For example, during a DOT rulemaking concerning the accessibility of airport check-in kiosks and travel websites to individuals with physical and cognitive disabilities, organizations representing person with disability uniformly sought the increased independence offered by accessible technologies.
+In addition, the agencies received helpful information and perspectives from these stakeholders that they might not otherwise have heard.
+For example, during the DOT rulemaking concerning the accessibility of airport check-in kiosks and travel websites to individuals with physical and cognitive disabilities, organizations representing persons with disabilities uniformly sought the increased independence offered by accessible technologies.
 But some individuals with disabilities were concerned that requiring accessible technologies would result in fewer airline agents who could assist travelers and adapt to their particular needs.
-457 In the DOT rulemaking proposing the installation of EOBR equipment, large trucking companies, most of whom already used the technology, generally supported the proposal, while small trucking companies and independent commercial motor vehicle drivers, most of whom did not use technology, generally opposed the proposal.
-458 Among other things, the commercial drivers and small companies noted that it would be more difficult for them to absorb the costs of installing the equipment and suggested that the agency's cost-benefit analysis was "skewed toward a big business model."
-459 In addition, independent commercial drivers and small trucking companies conveyed "rich and nuanced detail of individual experiences and operations-as with the small truckers and drivers who explained a variety of business practices around completing driving logs and who told context-rich stories to illustrate concerns about inflexibility."460
+In the DOT rulemaking proposing the installation of EOBR equipment, large trucking companies, most of whom already used the technology, generally supported the proposal, while small trucking companies and independent commercial motor vehicle drivers, most of whom did not use technology, generally opposed the proposal.
+Among other things, the commercial drivers and small companies noted that it would be more difficult for them to absorb the costs of installing the equipment and suggested that the agency's cost-benefit analysis was "skewed toward a big business model."
+475 In addition, independent commercial drivers and small trucking companies conveyed "rich and nuanced detail of individual experiences and operations[, illuminating] a variety of business practices around completing driving logs and ... concerns about inflexibility."476